Pillar 3 data hub

 The first implementation of the P3DH will solely consider large and other institutions required to disclose Pillar 3 information under the CRR provisions.
 Institutions disclosing Pillar 3 information on a purely voluntary basis will not be considered at this stage.
 Following the first implementation, the EBA will reassess how these specific cases could be treated and whether the respective disclosures could be done via the P3DH.

 Voluntary Pillar 3 disclosures in addition to the minimum requirements under the CRR (i.e., institutions required to disclosure Pillar 3 information) will be accepted in the P3DH.
 This refers to Pillar 3 quantitative and qualitative information.
 The submission of Pillar 3 information prepared on a voluntary basis shall follow the general rules for the mandatory submission of information (i.e., quantitative information to be submitted in XBRL-csv format and included in the PDF report; qualitative information to be submitted in the PDF report).
+In case of additional voluntary rows or columns to the templates developed by the EBA, it would not be possible to include it in the XBRL-csv files.
+However, this information can still be provided in the PDF report ideally accompanied by an explanation on the reasons justifying the relevance of this information.

 The onboarding timeline is fully aligned with the final draft ITS on IT solutions as transitional provisions[1] were put in place for reference dates June, September and December 2025.